nrm1121/HomeLab/01-hyperv-setup/README.md

 <br>

-1. Confirmed that virtualization was enabled in the BIOS (The `systeminfo` command shows "Virtualization Enabled in Firmware: Yes")
-2. Opened Powershell as administrator and entered:
+1. Opened Powershell as administrator and entered:

     ```powershell